Kodylow/stablesats-docs/src/overview/alice_and_bob_synthUSD.md

-# Alice and Bob Use Synthetic USD on Bitcoin with OKX
+# An Alice and Bob Example